Linux

 no_proxy="localhost"

-If you need authentication, use the format http://username:[email protected]:1080.
-You can also target a specific country by appending -country-country_abbreviation to your username, e.g. customer-exampleuser-country-us, as covered in our proxy parameters articlearrow-up-right.
+If you need authentication, use the format `http://username:password@proxy.goproxies.com:1080`.
+You can also target a specific country by appending `-country-country_abbreviation` to your username, e.g. `customer-exampleuser-country-us`, as covered in our [proxy parameters article](https://docs.goproxies.com/proxies/rotating-residential-proxies/proxy-parameters).

-1. Press CTRL + X, then Y to save, and ENTER to confirm the file location.
+5. Press `CTRL + X`, then `Y` to save, and `ENTER` to confirm the file location.

-2. Lock the file with chattr +i /etc/environment and reboot your machine.
+6. Lock the file with `chattr +i /etc/environment` and reboot your machine.
 Skipping this step may cause your proxy settings to reset.

-Open a browser and go to ip.goproxies.comarrow-up-right.
+Open a browser and go to [ip.goproxies.com](https://ip.goproxies.com).
 If the IP shown reflects your proxy location, you're all set.